 Within a week after sending out her email, Dina received a letter from the town clerk urging her to “cease any campaign related activities” until she had registered as a “political committee” under Arizona law and complied with “all of the requirements associated with a PAC.”
 According to the clerk, although an individual acting alone is not a political committee, “if any additional person or persons join the effort” they must register as a PAC “prior to any electioneering taking place.”

-Under Arizona law, even groups that intend to spend less than $500 must register with the government before distributing any literature, making signs, or passing out flyers.
-Even if they don’t intend to raise funds from others, the fact that their speech has value is enough to qualify them as PACs.
-Under the law, they must appoint a treasurer and chairman; they must designate a bank account; they must put notices on their signs stating that they were “paid for” by a PAC; they must track their activities and be prepared to open their files to the town; and they must file a notice of termination when the election is over.
+Under Arizona law, if any two people worked together to talk about an election they had to register with the government before distributing any literature, making signs, passing out flyers, or even just sending an email, no matter how little they “spent.”
+Indeed, even if they never raised funds from others, the fact that their speech has value was enough to qualify them as a PAC.
+Under the law, they had to appoint a treasurer and chairman; designate a bank account; put notices on their signs, flyers, and emails stating that they were “paid for” by a PAC; track their activities and be prepared to open their files to the town; and file yet more paperwork with the government once the election was over.

 Dina was stunned.
 She never thought the simple act of joining with others to voice her opposition to a local bond issue could land her in legal hot water.
 She cancelled her protests and began speaking to attorneys.

-On October 26, 2011, the Institute for Justice filed suit against the Town of Fountain Hills for violating Dina’s First Amendment rights.
-Thanks to a ruling from the court, Dina was able to hold a protest two days before the end of mail-in voting on November 8.
+The Institute for Justice filed suit against the town for violating Dina’s First Amendment rights.
+Thanks to a ruling from the court, Dina was able to hold a protest two days before the end of voting.
 Not everyone is lucky enough to get free legal representation so quickly, however, and Dina pressed forward in her case for a ruling that will free up all Arizonans from burdensome campaign finance laws.

-On September 30, 2013, Judge James A. Teilborg struck down Arizona’s campaign finance scheme.
-He held that Arizona’s definition of “political committee,” under which Dina was regulated, is vague, overbroad, and unduly burdensome.
-Describing the law, Judge Teilborg noted that “it is not clear that even a campaign finance attorney would be able to ascertain how to interpret [it]” and that “[s]uch vagueness is not permitted by the Constitution.”
-Further noting the “heavy hand of government regulation,” he went on to hold that the “practical effect of [campaign finance] regulations for small groups makes engaging in protected speech a ‘severely demanding task.’”
+In 2013, the court again struck down Arizona’s campaign finance scheme.
+The court held that Arizona’s definition of “political committee,” under which Dina was regulated, was vague, overbroad, and unduly burdensome.
+Describing the law, the judge noted that “it is not clear that even a campaign finance attorney would be able to ascertain how to interpret [it]” and that “[s]uch vagueness is not permitted by the Constitution.”
+Further noting the “heavy hand of government regulation,” the judge went on to hold that the “practical effect of [campaign finance] regulations for small groups makes engaging in protected speech a ‘severely demanding task.’”